vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

 While the polynomial constraints are written in the PIL language, the instructions that are initially part of the zk-assembly are subsequently expressed and stored in JSON format.

-The above outline of the proof/verification procedure is explained in the [blogpost] (https://blog.hermez.io/zkevm-documentation/)and is further detailed in the documentation [here](https://docs.hermez.io/zkEVM/architecture/introduction/). <!--this link is not working-->
+The above outline of the proof/verification procedure is explained in the [blogpost] (https://blog.hermez.io/zkevm-documentation/) and is further detailed in the documentation [here](https://docs.hermez.io/zkEVM/architecture/introduction/). <!--this link is not working-->

 Although not all verification involves a Plookup, the diagram below briefly illustrates the wide role that Plookup plays in zkProver: